Sunghwan0112/partselect-agent-sbaek/README.md

 ```

 - If parts appear: ✅ compatible
-- If “no parts matched” appears: ❌ not compatible
+- If “sorry, we couldn't find any parts that matched” appears: ❌ not compatible

 The result is embedded into the system message for the LLM to reason with.